The Effects of Various Concentrations of Ropivacaine on the Onset and Duration of Ankle Blocks (ROADS)

 Detailed Description

 This study aims to evaluate the differential effects of 0.25%, 0.5%, and 1% ropivacaine on the onset time and duration of ultrasound-guided ankle blocks in patients having forefoot surgery for anesthesia and postoperative analgesia.
 We hypothesize that the use of 1% ropivacaine for ultrasound guided ankle blocks will result in a significantly faster onset time and a longer sensory block duration, and thus analgesia, compared to the use of 0.25% and 0.5% ropivacaine in patients having forefoot surgery.
 The primary outcome is the difference in the duration of the sensory blocks.
-The secondary outcomes are the difference in onset time of the sensory block, the postoperative pain scores, and the opioid consumption.
+The secondary outcomes are the difference in onset time of the sensory block, motor function, the postoperative pain scores, opioid consumption, and proportion of failed blocks.

 Study Type